The Zutobi Parent Driving System

 No. It covers the parent-supervised practice hours most states require in addition to any mandated school hours.
 The two work side by side.

-The Parent-Teen Training Guide includes 35 video-led lessons.
+The Parent-Teen Training Guide includes 35 video-led behind-the-wheel lessons.
 Each covers a specific skill with coaching points, common mistakes, and clear benchmarks.
+Permit theory comes before them, in your teen’s Zutobi drivers ed course.

 Parents supervising a teen’s learner’s permit practice in any U.S. state.
 No prior teaching experience or instructor license is needed.